arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 While we have two admins, one of them (@ripcurlx) is also highly involved in many vital Bisq projects thart require his attention, and the other (@arunasurya) is not available full time.

 ## Proposal
 Given these factors, I propose the following team structure.
-The benefits are:
-- Responsibility increases with experience
+Here are some of the benefits:
+- *There is a clear progression of roles*.
-While anyone can become a translator, one needs to demonstrate high level of competence in their language to gain access to review.
+   - While anyone can become a translator, one needs to demonstrate high level of competence in their language to gain access to review.
 Those reviewers who further improve the software or/and translations by finding bugs, reporting issues, etc, can beomce coordinators, and can ask for compensation for those various tasks they have performed.
+If there is a need for a new admin, the position can be filled by one of the most active and interested coordinators.
+- *Each subgroup has a manageable number of contributors".